Thanksgiving of Horror: Production

-For the final segment, the idea of the cranberry creature that sucked out the skeletons of the crew was inspired by the Star Trek episode, "The Man Trap", that featured an alien creature that sucked salt from the bodies of its victims.
 Vebber directed voice actress Russi Taylor for what would be her final performance as Martin Prince in "The Last Thanksgiving/The First Blarg-sgiving" segment.
 Taylor recorded her lines months before her death, and had been ill from cancer treatments during the previous recordings, but Vebber said during this final recording "She was so into it she was really just laughing her head off.
 She thought it was so funny that, at the end, Martin's entire skeleton just gets sucked out of him, and she really got into it, asking what the noises would be as he’s getting his skeleton sucked out.
 She was having the best time."
+As a nod to Matt Selman, the buttons on the replicator machine in this segment that say “Zip Zap Zorp” are a reference to a common phrase said by the Simpsons Executive Producer instead of “etcetera.”

+Selman wanted to show cranberries to tie the acts together.
+In the first story, a pilgrim woman is preparing cranberries.
+In the second story, the A.I.
+Marge is making cranberry sauce from cans showing the pilgrim from the first story.
+In the final story, the cranberry sauce monster comes from the same brand as the sauce in the second story.